Below are common questions and our answers about the best way to care for children’s teeth.

 What should I do if my child sucks their thumb?

-Nothing unles they are 30 years old :)
+Nothing unless they are 30 years old :)

 When should my child have dental X-rays taken?

 We recommend taking X-rays when the child is ready to have an xray that can be read correctly and that there is something to read that is important.
-Unfortunately xrays are another pediatric dental topic that is distorted from online nonsense and insurance companies.
-Speak to DrJ about xrays and their importance or non importance.
+We base our need on the individual, their needs, and the evidence base that guides us all.